 It’s a question that’s asked a lot.
-What type of gear should you take when bringing your dog on a long-distance hike?
+What type of gear should you take when backpacking with a dog?
 The club of hikers who’ve successfully completed thousands of miles on thru-hikes with their canine companions isn’t very big; the training, logistics and responsibility is not for everyone and endurance hiking isn’t for right every dog.
 Which is why you won’t find much trail-tested information floating around the internet.
 For those folks that have managed to keep their dogs happy and healthy on a long trail, they’ll all say gear plays a role in a dog’s success.

 We each may take different approaches to gear for our dogs.
 Much of it depends on the dog (size, coat, conditioning), hiking environment and personal style or pace.
 For each of us, gear will adapt and evolve as we learn how to manage our dog’s individual needs on a long trail.
 At 5 years old, Luna’s hiked over 7,000 miles of long-distance trails through wooded forests, waterways, high ridge lines, desert and alpine environments.
 This is what I’ve found to work best for us through varied settings.